As the applications for blockchain continue to expand, companies are benefiting from unique blockchain governance.

 This INNspired Article is brought to you by:eXeBlock Technology Corp (CSE:XBLK) is a Canadian tech firm that designs custom, scalable blockchain based software applications for businesses and organizations in global markets who want to leverage blockchain technology to improve performance, ensure security and generate profits.Send me an Investor Kit

-How governance styles differ
+How governance styles differ in private and public blockchains

 In a blockchain, there are different governance styles: permissionless, permissioned and hybrid.